 Maui Snorkeling from Beach or Boat

 You can do your Maui snorkeling and easily see many beautiful fish, whether you walk out into the water from a beach, or have a boat take you farther away from shore.

 If you would like help with your Maui snorkeling, plus a boat ride and food, you can take a snorkel boat cruise.
 These boats may bring you to Maui beaches you might otherwise not find, or take you out to the tiny island of Molokini where there are even more fish to see.
 Boats leave from Lahaina Harbor (west side) and Maalaea Harbor (closer to Kihei & Wailea).
 Some boats even leave from beaches in Kaanapali or Makena.
 For great prices on many choices of snorkel boat cruises click on Maui snorkel boats discounts.

 See below for a discussion of some of the companies offering Maui snorkeling on boat cruises daily, as well as a video of snorkeling on Maui.
 Or click for more things to do on Maui.

 Details and differences to help you decide

 Pacific Whale Foundation

 This company is best known for its winter whale watch cruises, but they also do Maui snorkeling trips to Molokini year-round.
 Snorkel trips depart from Maalaea Harbor.
 Most of their boats are two-level, double-hull, very modern, and larger than boats from other companies.
 Most of their boats can carry up to 140 passengers.
 The four different snorkel tours described in the four links below vary in length of trip and where they go to.

-Pacific Whale Molokini & Turtle Arches info, discount prices, reservations
+Pacific Whale Foundation Molokini Snorkel Tour info, price, reservations